lukiwieser/word-descrambler/README.md

 ## Further Information

 Currently only one input word is supported, so it is not possible to descramble whole sentences.
-There currently is also only support for the english language.
+There currently is also only support for the English language.

-If you need more complex deciphers check out [Ciphey](https://github.com/Ciphey/Ciphey), their tool is really powerful.
+If you need more complex deciphers, check out [Ciphey](https://github.com/Ciphey/Ciphey).
+Their tool is really powerful.

+## Inspiration

+The creation of this script was inspired by a [riddle](https://twitter.com/TFT/status/1448680016045346821) that *Teamfight Tactics* posted on Twitter.